highcharts/highcharts/docs/chart-concepts/series.md

 The actual data is represented as an array, by the data attribute, and can be presented in three ways:

 1. A list of numerical values.
-In this case, the numerical values will be interpreted as y values and the x values will be automatically calculated, either starting at 0 and incrementing by 1, or from the pointStart and pointInterval options.
-If the axis is has categories, these will be used.
+In this case, the numerical values will be interpreted as `y` values and the `x` values will be automatically calculated, either starting at 0 and incrementing by 1, or from the [pointStart](https://api.highcharts.com/highcharts/series.line.pointStart) and [pointInterval](https://api.highcharts.com/highcharts/series.line.pointInterval) options.
+If the axis has categories, these will be used.
 Example:

 ```js
 data: [0, 5, 3, 5]